We thought we were going to Utah for the skiing. That was the original point of our 2018 spring break trip.

-If you only have time for one hike, this is an epic one.
+If you only have time for one hike, Devil’s Garden Loop is an epic one.
 It was recommended to us by both locals and the book I referenced above.
-The trailhead is easy to find – there’s a giant parking lot and bathrooms, and the first part of the trail is, as the Copelands call it, a “pedestrian highway” yet it remains one of the best hikes in the park (I promise!!).
+The trailhead is easy to find — there’s a giant parking lot and bathrooms, and the first part of the trail is, as the Copelands call it, a “pedestrian highway,” yet it remains one of the best hikes in the park (I promise!!).

-This well-traveled path (almost sidewalk-like) leads to Landscape Arch, the world’s longest natural arch.
-From there, the trail becomes more difficult and includes a bit of scrambling.
+This well-traveled (almost sidewalk-like) path leads to Landscape Arch, the world’s longest natural arch.
+From there, the trail becomes more difficult and includes a bit of rock scrambling.
 Once you reach the main event, the Double-O Arch, you have a choice: come back the way you came via the pedestrian highway, or do the full loop, taking the Primitive Trail.
-There will be signs posted warning about the difficulty of the Primitive Trail….but once again, I agree with the Copelands.
+There will be signs posted warning about the difficulty of the Primitive Trail…but once again, I agree with the Copelands:

 We took the Primitive Trail back.
 It was totally worth it.
 Here are a few highlights from the hike…..

 Pax found it.
 With Raines hot on his heels.
 You had to go up and over a rock fin before the cairn was visible, but there it was.
 “MOM!!!
 I FOUND IT!
 CAIRN!!
 I FOUND IT!!!” his little voice rang and echoed off the rock.
-Suddenly, heads swiveled towards us.
-People started coming from all directions, “don’t lose sight of those boys!” someone cried out.
+Suddenly, heads swiveled toward us.
+People started coming from all directions.
+“Don’t lose sight of those boys!” someone cried out.

 My Wildly Opinionated Guide Of Which Devil’s Garden Arches Are Worth Hiking To

-The Devil’s Garden hike takes you past 10 different arches, some of which will require hiking down offshoots (and then coming back to the main trail) which adds more miles to the hike.
+The Devil’s Garden hike takes you past 10 different arches, some of which will require hiking down offshoots (and then coming back to the main trail), which adds more miles to the hike.
 If you do all of the offshoots and the full loop via Primitive Trail, it’s roughly an 8-mile hike.
-But if you’re hiking with kids and want to choose carefully…..here’s what I wish we had done.
+But if you’re hiking with kids and want to choose carefully…here’s what I wish we’d done.